 Because Complex Regional Pain Syndrome affects the neurological system, it can cause several complications throughout the body.9 Most of these complications are easily avoidable if the diagnosis is made early enough and treatment starts immediately.
 Complex Pain Regional Syndrome has been linked with two major complications.

 Tissue Wasting (Atrophy)

 Treatment For CRPS

 There is currently no cure for CRPS, so the focus of treatment options available is to alleviate the disorder’s severe symptoms.
 If diagnosed early and CRPS therapy begins immediately, there is a high possibility of pain alleviation or even total elimination within a few months of treatment.
 Below are some of the methods used to mitigate the severity of CRPS symptoms.

 Psychological disorders like depression, anxiety, and post-traumatic stress disorder are common in people with severe CRPS.
-These conditions intensify pain perception, impair activity and mental function.
+These conditions intensify pain perception and impair activity and mental function.
 They could even make it difficult for patients to seek medical help and participate in rehabilitation.
 Psychotherapy can be employed to manage these disorders and improve the recovery of CRPS patients.

 Several types of medications are beneficial in effecting CRPS pain relief, especially when given early enough.
 However, it should be noted that no single drug is a guaranteed fix for everybody.

 - Common pain relievers (e.g., acetaminophen and NSAIDS)